A New Insight Into Nonbacterial Thrombotic Endocarditis: A Systematic Review of Cases

 Background: Nonbacterial thrombotic endocarditis is characterized by the presence of organized thrombi on cardiac valves, often associated with hypercoagulable states.
 There is a paucity of data regarding the predictors of mortality in patients with nonbacterial thrombotic endocarditis.
 Our primary aim was to identify predictors of in-hospital mortality in patients with nonbacterial thrombotic endocarditis.

-Methods: A systematic literature review of all published cases and case series was performed until May 2018 according to Preferred Reporting Items for Systematic Review and Meta-analyses statement guidelines.
+Materials and Methods: A systematic literature review of all published cases and case series was performed until May 2018 according to Preferred Reporting Items for Systematic Review and Meta-analyses statement guidelines.
 We applied random forest machine learning model to identify predictors of in-patient mortality in patients with nonbacterial thrombotic endocarditis.

 Results: Our search generated a total of 163 patients (mean age, 46 ± 17 years; women, 69%) with newly diagnosed nonbacterial thrombotic endocarditis.
 The in-hospital mortality rate in the study cohort was 30%.
 Among the patients who died in the hospital, initial presentation of pulmonary embolism (12.2 vs. 2.6%), splenic (38.7 vs. 10.5%), and renal (40.8 vs. 9.6%) infarcts were higher compared to patients alive at the time of discharge.
 Higher rates of malignancy (71.4 vs. 39.4%, P =.0003) and lower rates of antiphospholipid syndrome (8.1 vs. 48.2%, P =.0001) were noted in deceased patients.
 Random forest machine learning analysis showed that older age, presence of antiphospholipid syndrome, splenic infarct, renal infarct, peripheral thromboembolism, pulmonary embolism, myocardial infarction, and mitral valve regurgitation were significantly associated with increased risk of in-hospital mortality.